-In return, the Netanyahus demanded complete control over the coverage of the prime minister and his family at Walla – the news website second only to Ynet at the relevant period – 2013-2015.
-The Netanyahus and their people demanded to interfere in the appointments of the chief editors, the journalists and the reporters.
-They demanded to influence the line-up, the place where articles concerning them would appear and for how long they would be shown on the website.
+In return, the Netanyahus demanded complete control over Walla’s coverage of the prime minister and his family.
+During this period, 2013–2015, Walla was second only to Ynet in the rankings of news websites.
+The Netanyahus and their people demanded the right to interfere in the appointments of the chief editors, the journalists and the reporters, as well as in the content itself, including where an item appeared on the website and for how long.
 They actively edited and reedited interviews and articles about them.
-They sought to conceal their close relationship with the Eloviches and their direct influence from the journalists at Walla news and the state comptroller.
-Netanyahu, controlling both ends of the communication ministry sought to call the shots as a regulator, legislator, minister of communication and prime minister to serve his own private interest as the mightiest power-holder in Israel ever.
-With coercing Israel to go for four electoral cycles in two and a half years, while the trial is going on, this may have well brought his fall from power, as Naftali Bennet, his rival already in the Mozes-Netanyahu talks, and the politicians that Walla news was ordered to slander, went into the prime minster office in the aftermath of the 2021 election.
+At the same time, they tried to keep the journalists at Walla and the state comptroller unaware of their close relationship with the Eloviches and their direct influence on the website.
+Netanyahu, controlling both ends of the Ministry of Communications, sought to call the shots as a regulator, legislator, minister of communications, and prime minister to serve his own private interest as the mightiest politician in Israel ever.
+By forcing Israel into four electoral cycles in two and a half years while the legal proceedings against him were underway, Netanyahu may have brought about his own downfall.
+The politicians that Walla was ordered to denigrate, including Naftali Bennett, were among those who rose to power in the aftermath of the 2021 election.

 Netanyahu and the News: Structural Changes and Long-term Effects